HaojiHu/Sets2Sets/README.md

 ```
 python Sets2Sets.py ./data/TaFang_history.csv ./data/TaFang_future.csv 1 2 0 8
 ```
 The above command will test the learned model on the left 1 fold data.
 We just need to change the mode flag from 1 to 0 and specify  which model (here we use the model learned at epoch 8).
-The results will be printed out.
+Then, the results will be printed out.